 • Describe research ethics in various communities.

-• Identify a number of indigenous research methodologies and how they may be applied in research.
+• Identify a number of Indigenous research methodologies and how they may be applied in research.

 • Defend the importance and necessity of applying Indigenous research methodologies when conducting research with Indigenous peoples.